gem/oq-engine/doc/underlying-science/secondary-perils.rst

 <https://rmets.onlinelibrary.wiley.com/doi/10.1002/joc.1276>`_.
 Distance to the nearest river is calculated based on the
 HydroSHEDS database by `Lehner et al. 2008 <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2008eo100001>`_.
 Water table depth is retreived from a global dataset by `Fan et al (2013) <https://www.science.org/doi/10.1126/science.1229881>`_.
-Distance to the nearest coastline data was computed from `here <https://oceancolor.gsfc.nasa.gov>`_.
+Distance to the nearest coastline data was computed from `Ocean Color <https://oceancolor.gsfc.nasa.gov>`_.

 The explanatory varibale :math:`X` is calculated as: